o-lukas/homebridge-smartthings-tv/README.md

 ![GitHub issues](https://img.shields.io/github/issues/o-lukas/homebridge-smartthings-tv?label=Issues)
 [![Build and Lint](https://github.com/o-lukas/homebridge-smartthings-tv/actions/workflows/build.yml/badge.svg)](https://github.com/o-lukas/homebridge-smartthings-tv/actions/workflows/build.yml)

 This is a plugin for [Homebridge](https://github.com/homebridge/homebridge).
-It offers some basic functions to control Samsung TVs using the SmartThings API.
+It offers some basic functions to control Samsung TVs and SoundBars using the SmartThings API.

+Both device types will be registered as TVs because this is the only device type that is able to control input sources at the moment.

 ## Configuration